AbdullahBera/Election_Analysis/README.md

 3. The percentage of votes each candidate received.
 4. The winner of the election according to popular vote.

-I extracted the data of the election results from the csv file located in Resources and I printed the results on a text file located in Analysis.
+I extracted the data of the election results from the csv file located in Resources and I printed the results on a text file located in Analysis on my computer.
 Using for loops I made the code concise and ran it smoothly to extract all the information I was asked for.

 ## Election Audit Results
 In this section, I will summarize the election results according to county and candidate.
 In this election, we recorded three counties: Jefferson, Denver, and Arapahoe.
-In these counties, three candidates competed: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
+And in these counties, three candidates competed: Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.

 1 - The total number of votes cast in this election was **369,711**.
 I calculated the total number of votes by skipping the first row and then running a for loop through the rest of the rows. ![Total_votes](Resources/Total_votes.png) ***Image 1.1: Total Number of Votes***